tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/管理灾备实例_intl_en.md

 - **Disaster recovery instance features**
 A disaster recovery instance has various features, such as instance details, instance monitoring, database management, security group, and backup and restoration.

-## Promoting a Disaster Recovery Instance to Source Instance
+## Promoting a disaster recovery instance to a source instance
 You can promote a disaster recovery instance to source instance in the console as needed.
 >!
 >- After the disaster recovery instance is promoted to source instance, it will replace the original one as the new source instance to continue your business, and its access address will change.
 Therefore, you need to update the new address for your business.